 Despite the fact that Arthur’s skin had healed from the swelling, there was still a lot of broken and blistered skin around the area of what looked like a thorn or splinter.
 As Arthur pressed the tweezers against the skin of his knee he felt a wave of pain flow from the area, but he was determined to remove this nuisance.
 The tweezers clamped down on the piece of a possible thorn and Arthur pulled softly, but the piece of thorn wouldn’t slide out it only slightly stretched like it was just another hair on his body.
 Arthur tried pulling even harder as he tried to ignore the rising pain shooting up from where he pulled, but his effort resulted in no visual change.
 Arthur paused briefly before he clamped the tweezers firmly on the intrusion and pulled harder and harder as the pain in his leg ramped up tenfold before he felt the thorn slightly move back with his effort.

 The piece of thorn must have been a lot longer than Arthur had expected, because as he pulled it only seemed to get longer.
-The thing that Author thought was a piece of thorn turned into something completely different and would only yield a few centimeters before halting and not budging.
+The thing that Arthur thought was a piece of thorn turned into something completely different and would only yield a few centimeters before halting and not budging.
 Arthur held his breath and clenched before yanking back with half the amount of force he was planning before yelling out in pain and doubling over.
 Arthur looked at his leg noticing that the piece of thorn he was trying to pull out had seemed to be a lot longer than he expected.
-As Arthur sat there looking at the strange object protruding from his skin he moved the tweezers closer as his eyes fixated on the point of the piece of thorn, but to Arthur’s horror he noticed that- what he thought was a piece of torn or a splinter began to quickly slither back into place on his knee.
+As Arthur sat there looking at the strange object protruding from his skin he moved the tweezers closer as his eyes fixated on the point of the piece of thorn, but to Arthur’s horror, he noticed that- what he thought was a piece of torn or a splinter began to quickly slither back into place on his knee.

 Noticing what looked like some sort of tail moving into his body caused Arthur to scream the loudest he had ever screamed in his life.
 Arthur’s eyes widened as he sat there, his eyes fixated on the strange protrusion wiggling its way back into position like a worm.
 The tail returned to its original position at the area just below his knee cap slithering in till it looked like a small thorn again.
 Arthur sat there for what seemed liked hours confused and shocked as to what he just witnessed.
 A flood of thoughts entered into Arthur’s mind as he tried to decide what he should do about the situation.